Herbie Popnecker: Fictional character biography

 Herbie's parents are unaware of his great powers and fame.
 His mother is reasonably supportive; however, his father, Pincus Popnecker, repeatedly refers to him as a "little fat nothing" and longs for a more ambitious son.
 Pincus believes himself to be a financial genius and destined for greatness.
 Despite his wholesome and conservative "1950s dad" appearance, he constantly engages in foolish schemes, inevitably fails in spectacular fashion and winds up in varying levels of trouble.
 Herbie is always obliged to help him in each circumstance, though the clueless Pincus never notices this and always takes the credit for victory himself.

 Herbie is practically always shown with a lollipop, and lollipops are the main subjects of several stories.
 Herbie can "bop" adversaries with his lollipops, immediately defeating them.
 Herbie intimidates his adversaries by asking them rhetorically, "You want I should bop you with this here lollipop?", which almost always results in them backing down.

 Fat Fury

 In Herbie #8 (March 1965), Herbie feels a need to become a costumed superhero; but, after failing superhero school, he creates the Fat Fury by donning full-body red underwear with a drop seat, a blue cape, a blue plastic mask, and a plunger on his head.
 He is bare-footed.
-Herbie's obtuse father then begins to wish that his "little fat nothing" of a son could be more like the Fat Fury.
+Herbie's obtuse father then begins to wish that his "little fat nothing" son could be more like the Fat Fury.

 As the Fat Fury, Herbie does not have any powers beyond the many he had before donning the costume.
 Although Herbie travels back in time, the Fat Fury never does.
 The Fat Fury was featured in even-numbered Herbie comics from #8 to #22.